 Will creditors stop contacting me after filing for bankruptcy?

 Yes, regardless of what chapter you file for, creditors must stop contacting you once an “automatic stay” is set forth.
-If you do hear from any creditors after receiving notice of your bankruptcy status, you need to notify a skilled bankruptcy lawyer, like an affordable bankruptcy lawyer Las Vegas, NV, so certain steps can be taken.
+If you do hear from any creditors after receiving notice of your bankruptcy status, you need to notify a skilled lawyer, so certain steps can be taken.
 Debtors are protected under the automatic stay from phone calls, emails, letters, and any other form of communication by creditors.
 If a creditor violates this automatic stay, they can be held accountable through legal action.